 These park tickets are an absolute steal.
 A 4-day park hopper at a discounted rate for Disneyland is $329.
 Saving over $100 per ticket can nearly make up for the airfare, depending on where you live.
 Tokyo Disney Resort also offers evening tickets for under $40 if you want to get the fun started a night early.

 Food – $30/day

 While we don’t necessarily recommend this strategy, food at Tokyo Disney Resort and throughout Japan can be had for cheap.
 Frankly, you could eat at a convenience store for all 3 meals, have perfectly decent food and spend about $15/day.
-Actually in the parks, there are some great counter-service options to be had for under $10.
+Inside of the actual parks, there are some great counter-service options to be had for under $10.

 Likewise, throughout Japan there are many great meals to be had for around $10.
 Cheap sushi (that’s still better than anything I’ve tried stateside) and ramen are readily available, as well as other great meals.
-I still don’t recommend breakfast in the parks, just grab something from a convenience store on the way to the park.
+I still don’t recommend breakfast in the parks, just grab something from a convenience store on the way.

 There are so many variables that will go into this portion.
-We’ll cover them more thoroughly in our upcoming Tokyo Disney Resort Planning Guide but we’ll just go over a few quick costs here.
+We cover them more thoroughly in our Tokyo Disney Resort Planning Guide but we’ll just go over a few quick costs here.